pnnl/datalife/README.md

 guide decisions regarding coordinating tasks and data flows on distributed resources.
 DataLife provides measurement, analysis, visualization, and opportunity identification for data flow lifecycles (DFLs).
+With the aid of the DaYu module, it analyzes semantic relationships between logical datasets and file addresses, how dataset operations translate into I/O, and combinations of the two across entire workflows.

 DataLife analysis involves a profiling and post-mortem analysis phase.
-The profiling is distributed and scalable; and currently focuses on POSIX and C I/O. The post-mortem analysis provides several helpful analyses and visualizations to help identify opportunities for improving task and data placement and resource assignment.
+The profiling is distributed and scalable; and supports I/O through HDF5, POSIX, C I/O.  The post-mortem analysis provides several helpful analyses and visualizations in order to extract workflow data patterns, develop insights into the behavior of data flows, and identify opportunities for both users and I/O libraries to optimize improving task placement and data placement and resource assignment.

 **About (General)**: